GoAbroad

 by: El Terreno

-Join a hands-on, personalized internship to help families & indigenous communities develop profitable tourism destinations that preserve local culture & ecosystems.
-The challenge: Guaranda is stunning, both in terms of landscapes & culture.
-However, it's one of Ecuador's least developed regions; 40% of rural people live in poverty & many are forced to cut down the last remaining native forest to ...
+Join a hands-on, personalized internship to help families and indigenous communities develop profitable tourism destinations that preserve local culture and ecosystems.
+This program is also open to volunteers.
+The challenge: Guaranda is stunning, both in its landscapes and its culture.
+However, it's one of Ecuador's least-developed regions; 40% of rural people live in poverty, and many are forced...

 Read More